9 Entirely Logical Reasons to Hire a White Paper Writer

 While the role of a white paper writer is clear-cut, the process of writing a white paper is rather more challenging.
-It’s certainly more challenging than writing a blog post, a sales letter, and most forms of ebooks.
+It’s certainly more challenging than writing a good blog post, a direct sales letter, and most forms of ebooks.
 That’s why a whole team can be involved in a white paper project, from subject matter experts, in-house researchers, and reviewers to designers and printers.

 White paper writers are used to playing several roles: planner, content marketer, researcher, fact-checker, writer, project manager and timekeeper.
 As such, they know how to work in a methodical manner, catalogue their research, and coordinate with a bunch of other disciplines.
 Those skills are extremely useful.
 In fact, they can determine whether a white paper is going to be successful or not.

 6.They have terrific writing, grammar, and punctuation skills

 This is probably an obvious reason to cite, but it still needs to be on this list.
 White paper writers have the requisite skills to communicate with clarity and ease.
 Although grammar and punctuation are mentioned in the sub-heading of this section, writing skills go beyond knowing how to avoid a dangling modifier or use a semi-colon.
 It’s also about the ability to write at a level that is suitable for your target audience.

 Non-professional writers can struggle to present their arguments with confidence.
 They tend to construct sentences that are too complex or too simple.
 They often use unnecessary words and resort to jargon, and they’re not always sure how to organize chapters and paragraphs.
 Finally, they find it difficult to create a tone of voice that matches the company’s brand image.

 There’s nothing more irritating for a reader than a boring and poorly constructed report, so don’t be tempted to ask product experts to write a white paper if they don’t have sufficient writing skills (and why would they if it’s not their day job?).